Logistics The New Buzzword.

 “We have to take the 401 east to Oshawa,” Bert responded.

-I knew I could always go back and work at Collegiate Sports.
+I knew I could always get my old job back at Collegiate Sports.

-Bert was a jovial man.
-He seemed to have absolutely no issues with being driven in a truck along Canada’s busiest highway by a total stranger.
+Bert was a jovial man and he seemed to have absolutely no issues with being driven in a truck along Canada’s busiest highway by a total stranger.
 A total stranger who had no idea what the hell he was even doing there.
 A total stranger who had never driven a truck before that morning.
 The two of us continued our journey east into the bright sunrise.
 Bert explained everything and he answered all my questions about driving the truck I was now driving.
 I probably asked him dozens of questions and he answered every single one.
 I also learned all about my new job and what would be expected of me.
-I knew I could do the job, although I still wasn’t too keen about driving a truck.
+I knew I could do the job, although I still wasn’t too keen about driving around in a huge mobile freezer.

 Before I knew it we passed the ‘Welcome to Oshawa’ road sign.